How to Create a Perfect Social Pitch & Communicate with Purpose

 Meaningful experiences are those which are shared; those which bring out the best in people.

 We seek to bring out the best of your team, so you can bring out the best of your business.

 Orchestrate remarkable experiences that inspire change, transform teams and build connections, one business at a time.
 It is our Network of Competence is your Confidence.

 Our Key Target market / buyer persona is an Executive’s PA who has been given the challenging job to conduct a team building experience or company retreat for their rapidly growing workforce.

 They are seeking best practices, big ideas, bold vision and a network of trusted peers to create this shared experience for the team.

 Want to find out more -Please take my card.

-⁃ I am also Riga United Football Club Founder, keen golfer and father of 2 amazing kids!
+⁃ I am also Riga United Football Club Founder & board member, keen golfer and father of 2 amazing kids!

 Ask for tips and insights from those that are great at the art of pitching!